General theory of swimming in curved spacetimes: Dixon's formalism

 In a series of papers published in the 70's \cite{DixonI, DixonII, DixonIII}, W. G. Dixon developed a formal theory to describe the dynamics of extended bodies in general relativity, in an explicitly covariant way.
-This section is dedicated to review (in a rather compressed way) the main results of his theory\footnote{Dixon's theory is actually more general than this, allowing for the presence of external electromagnetic forces.}.
+This section is dedicated to briefly review some of the main results of his theory, which will be relevant in our subsequent construction.